euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Description of the experiment
 =============================

-X-rays are electromagnetic waves, like light, except for their wavelengths which are much shorter, typically of the size of inter-atomic distances, making them a perfect probe to analyse atomic and molecular structures.
+X-rays are electromagnetic waves, similar to visble light, except for their wavelengths which are much shorter, typically of the size of inter-atomic distances, making them a perfect probe to analyse atomic and molecular structures.
 X-rays can be elastically scattered (i.e. re-emitted with the same energy) by the electron cloud surrounding atoms.
 When atoms are arranged periodically, as in a crystal, scattered X-rays interfere in a constructive way when the difference of their optical paths is a multiple of the wavelength: :math:`2d sin(\theta) = n\lambda`.
-In this formula, known as *Bragg's law*, *d* is the distance between crystal plans, :math:`\theta` is the incidence angle and :math:`\lambda` is the wavelength.
+In this formula, known as *Bragg's law*, *d* is the distance between crystal plans, :math:`\theta` is the incidence angle, :math:`\lambda` is the wavelength and n is an integer.
 An X-ray beam crossing a powder-like sample made of many randomly oriented small crystals is then scattered along multiple concentric cones.
 In a powder diffraction experiment, one aims at measuring the intensity of X-rays as a function of the cone aperture, averaged along each ring.
 This transformation is called "azimuthal integration" as it is an averaging of the signal along the azimuthal angle.